jyalim/agave-shell-novice/_episodes/02-filedir.md

 ~~~
 {: .language-bash}

-These commands will move us from our home directory into our Desktop directory, then into
+These commands will move us from our home directory into our Desktop directory,
-the `data-shell` directory, then into the `data` directory.
-You will notice that `cd` doesn't print anything.
+then into the `data-shell` directory, then into the `data` directory.
+You will
+notice that `cd` doesn't print anything.
 This is normal.
-Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now
+Many shell commands
+will not output anything to the screen when successfully executed.
+But if we
-in `/Users/nelle/Desktop/data-shell/data`.
+run `pwd` after it, we can see that we are now in
-If we run `ls -F` without arguments now,
+`/home/rcjdoeuser/Desktop/data-shell/data`.
+If we run `ls` without
-it lists the contents of `/Users/nelle/Desktop/data-shell/data`,
+arguments now, it lists the contents of
-because that's where we now are:
+`/home/rcjdoeuser/Desktop/data-shell/data`, because that's where we now are:

 ~~~
 $ pwd